api-loopy5418-dev/loopypy/README.md

 pip install loopypy
 ```

-The paste this into you app.py (or whatever you call it!)
+Then paste this into you app.py (or whatever you call it!)
 ```python
 import loopypy
 # Or you can just do